 CVE-2026-35903: n/a

-The MERCURY MIPC252W IP camera firmware version 1.
-0. 5 Build 230306 Rel.
-79931n has an improper authentication vulnerability in its RTSP service.
-After a successful initial Digest authentication during a DESCRIBE request, the device fails to verify the Digest response parameter in subsequent RTSP requests within the same session.
+The MERCURY MIPC252W IP camera version 1.0.5 Build 230306 Rel.79931n has an improper authentication vulnerability in its RTSP service.
+After a successful Digest authentication during the initial DESCRIBE request, the device fails to verify the Digest response parameter in subsequent RTSP requests within the same session.
 This flaw allows an attacker with network access to reuse session parameters and send unauthorized RTSP commands such as SETUP, PLAY, and TEARDOWN without providing a valid Digest response.
+The vulnerability has a critical severity with a CVSS score of 9.8, indicating high impact on confidentiality, integrity, and availability.
 No official patch or remediation guidance is currently available.

 AI Analysis